 The island of Idjwi is not a place you used to hear about often, but with the digital awakening of Africa and an influx of interest from the development community, we are starting to understand its equally tragic as wonderful history.
 A refuge for rebels, a smuggler's hotspot, a volcanic danger zone or the Kivu region's newest specialty coffee discovery - all describe this remote lake island accurately.

 In March 2017, Dutch advisory organisation Agriterra put us in touch with CPNCK, one of the island's most progressive farmer cooperatives, to train the farmers in understanding their own coffee quality and the market which they could be selling to.
-After great impressions and some extraordinary harvest samples that blew away cuppers at the 2017 World of Coffee in Budapest, we are awaiting our first shipment from one of CPNCK's micro mills: Ngula.
+After great impressions and some extraordinary harvest samples that blew away cuppers at the 2017 World of Coffee in Budapest, we now have our first shipment in stock from one of CPNCK's micro mills: Ngula.
 Expect a red fruit juicy, deep sweet coffee with a smooth, toffee-like body.

 Arabica JBM (Typica), Bourbon